WebRTC vs. CMAF: Which is Best for Your Use CaseMay 16, 2019

 Low-latency CMAF supports HD features such as 4K and high-frame-rate streaming.
 While these features can increase encode time, CMAF is still your best option for high-quality low-latency broadcasting.

 By virtue of the fact that WebRTC was designed for video conferencing and similar use cases, quality wasn’t a primary goal.
-The highest resolution when streaming with WebRTC is 720p.
+WebRTC sacrifices B-frames from the GOP structure to enable real-time delivery, which can impact quality.
 And with bandwidth concerns top of mind when it comes to WebRTC, limiting the frame rate is also a good idea.

 Low-Latency CMAF vs. WebRTC Use Cases